MaoZiming/papers/3-storage-systems/33-files-directories.md

   - Read through the directory, looking for the entry for the next directory in the path (`foo`)
   - Find the inode number for foo (say 44).
   - Recursively traverse the pathname.
-  - The final step of open() is to read bar’s inode into memory; the FS then does a final permissions check, allocates a file descriptor for this process in the per-process open-file table, and returns it to the user.
+  - The final step of open() is to read bar’s **inode** into memory; the FS then does a final permissions check, allocates a file descriptor for this process in the per-process open-file table (file descriptors), and returns it to the user.